Mogith-P-N/Leetcode-py/README.md

 # Leetcode-py
-Consists the solutions of leetcode problems that I have solved.
+Consists the solutions and explanationf for the leetcode problems that I have solved.